Joyce Milling, Director of Residence Life, Ext. 5813, Dodge House

 Cable TV service is provided in common rooms of some residence halls.
 Students are prohibited from splicing into the cable system or running cable wires to unauthorized areas including student rooms.

-You are responsible for the furniture in your room.
-All college furniture must stay in your room.
+Students are responsible for the furniture in their room.
+All college furniture must stay in the students room.
 The college does not provide storage for furniture.
-Replacement costs of any room furniture not accounted for at the end of the year will be charged to the resident as well as a re-installment fee of $100.
+Replacement costs of any room furniture not accounted for at the end of the year will be charged to the resident student as well as a re-installment fee of $100.
 Additionally, common area furniture should not be removed from any common areas.

 Cleaning and maintenance of common areas and common bathrooms in the residence halls is taken care of by a student cleaning work crew that reports to a Facilities Management supervisor.
 Specialized residence maintenance is done by the appropriate Facilities Management crew (Carpentry, Locksmith, Building Services, Electric, etc.).
 However, you are responsible for keeping your room clean.
 Residence Life Staff will conduct room inspections at least once per semester to ensure fire safety, health and cleanliness.
 Students are expected to keep their rooms in clean and orderly condition.
 Students in each residence hall are also responsible for taking trash out to the trash sheds and keeping common area kitchens clean.